Things to Do in Stockholm in December

 If you are in Stockholm (or anywhere else in Sweden) on December 13 you will realize that many processions of Lucia, the Queen of Light, are taking place all around you.
 Each city, town and school choose a girl who will act as a lady of light or Lucia dressed in white clothes and wearing a crown of candles on her head.
 In the procession you will also see damsels, star children and pixies waking at the back of the crowd while singing Christmas carols.

 Enjoy the hot spiced wine (glögg in Swedish), the lussekatter – a typical saffron buns – and pepparkakor – the famous Swedish gingerbread cookies that you probably already know.
 This tradition can be seen in churches, hospitals, schools or work centers throughout the country.
 Some places to attend in Stockholm in the days around December 13 are Storkyrkan, the Cathedral of Stockholm, the Hjorthagskyrkan and Kungholms Kyrka churches or in Skansen.
-If needed you can book your tickets on Ticketmaster.

 Visit a Christmas Market